szesto/apicupcfg/README.md

-** Running apicupcfg tool **
+**Running apicupcfg tool**

-apcupcfg is a tool to generate configuration scripts for the IBM API Connect 2018.4.1.x installation.
+`apcupcfg` is a tool to generate configuration scripts for the IBM API Connect 2018.4.1.x installation.

 Both Kubernetes and OVA installation types are supported.

-apicupcfg tool generates all subsystem and certificate scripts, all supportring certificate configuration scripts, and provides a number of validation options.
+`apicupcfg` generates all subsystem and certificate scripts, all supportring certificate configuration scripts, and provides a number of validation options.

 To see all available command line options run: